Journalism (JRNL) | Faculty of Arts

 Data Visualization

 Students will learn how to use data visualization techniques to present information in interesting and compelling ways, including interactive maps and graphics.
 They will explore the principles of data visualization, learn the strengths and weaknesses of various chart types, and create charts that convey information as clearly as possible.
 They will learn how to use spreadsheets to find interesting patterns in their data and how to turn that data into engaging online tools.
 They will also learn how to obtain raw data from open-data portals and other sources.
-Note: Students may earn credit for only one of JRNL 3165 or JRNL 4165.
+This course is equivalent with JRNL 4165.
+Students may earn credit for only one of these courses.

 Level: UG